benburrill/.vim/README.md

 the [`--recursive` flag](https://www.git-scm.com/docs/git-clone#git-clone---recursive) in order to get all the plugins properly.

 ## Usage
-Plugins are installed and handled by [pathogen](https://github.com/tpope/vim-pathogen).
-Use `repo-to-submodule.sh` to convert plugins into git submodules of this configuration repo.
+Plugin management is done with [pathogen](https://github.com/tpope/vim-pathogen).
+Use `repo-to-submodule.sh` to convert plugin repos into git submodules.
 Ideally, you should remember to use `git submodule add` each time instead of `git clone`, but `repo-to-submodule.sh` will fix that when you inevitably forget.

 Platform-specific settings can be added in `~/.vimrc` or `~/.gvimrc`.
 However, they must source their counterpart in this configuration directory or they will completely override it.